robweber/vsmp-plus/INSTALL.md

 ## Hardware

 Most of this hardware is identical to the build by Tom Whitwell, although I used a different picture frame.
 Any frame you can modify will work.
+The Electronic Paper Display (EPD) can be any display known to work with the [vsmp-epd abstraction library](https://github.com/robweber/vsmp-epd).
+Most Waveshare displays are compatible.

 * RaspberyPi 4 with SD card and power suppply
 * 7.5 inch e-paper screen [link](https://www.waveshare.com/product/displays/e-paper/epaper-1/7.5inch-e-paper-hat.htm)